graymintmoon/graymintmoon.github.io/work.md

 </div>
 <div class="row_xs">
 	<div class="container_lg">
-		In his career as a front-end developer, Randy has had the honor of working with some great organizations.
-Here is a list of some of the most notable companies that he has either worked for or worked with:
+		In my career as a front-end developer, I've had the honor of working with some great organizations.
+Here is a list of some of the most notable companies that I have either worked for or worked with:
 	</div>
 </div>
 <div class="row_xs">